 The construction of the Templars Castle/ Convent of Christ begins with the Templar castle, at the forefront of medieval military architecture from the same period, the Romanesque Charola, inspired by the Church of the Holy Sepulcher in Jerusalem and which assumed the dual role of oratory and military watchtower.
 When the Military Order of the Temple was extinguished, the Portuguese King Dinis, created the Military Order of Christ, who came to be heir to the goods, graces and privileges that had belonged to the Templars.

 Fatima, considered by many to be one of the most important Marian Shrines in the world, where we will pay homage to Lady Marie, by visiting the two Basilicas there; Nossa Senhora do Rosario and Santíssima Trindade and of course the oldest of them the Apparitions Chapel.

-Then we arrived at Coimbra with many attractions, the University where the Joanina Library occupies a prominent place, the construction of the it began in 1717, above the old University prison, with the purpose of housing the university library and completed in 1728, its ceiling, the frescoes were executed by the illustrious Mestre António Ribeiro and Vicente Nunes, and the portrait of Dom João V at the back of the room was made by the Italian Domenico Dupra.
+Then we arrived at Coimbra with many attractions, the University where the Biblioteca Joanina occupies a prominent place, the construction of the it began in 1717, above the old University prison, with the purpose of housing the university library and completed in 1728, its ceiling, the frescoes were executed by the illustrious Mestre António Ribeiro and Vicente Nunes, and the portrait of Dom João V at the back of the room was made by the Italian Domenico Dupra.

 IMPORTANT – If visiting Coimbra the interior visit to the University is essential to you, let us know when booking your Itinerary 9 days in Portugal to book the tickets in advance (not included in the price), as the visit to the Joanina Library is numbered and otherwise it will be practically impossible to make the visit at the moment, after the reservation made the customer will be charged the same amount at the end of the tour (11.5 € / person), even when visiting is not carried out due to the client’s withdrawal or delay.